This post may contain affiliate links. You can read my disclosure page for more information.

 When the sugar is dissolved, remove from heat and allow to cool.
 Store in a container in the refrigerator until ready to use.

 Muddle some mint in the bottom of your pitcher.
-This means to crush it so that it releases its flavor.
+This means crushing it so that it releases its flavor.

 Pour in a cup of the simple syrup, then add the bourbon and the splash of distilled water.